karencfv/resources-scheduling/3-work-stealing-sched.md

 - **Dependency edges:** Decide which unit-time instructions should be executed first by connecting and ordering them.
 - **Continue edges:** In Figure 1 each shaded block is a thread with circles representing unit-time instructions, and the horizontal edges which are the continue edges represent the sequential ordering.
 - **Activation frame:** Chunk of memory allocated for a thread to be able to execute.
 The unit-time instructions of said thread can use up this memory space to store the values on which they compute.
+- **Thread spawning:** When a thread is executing and it creates or "spawns" another thread.
+Spawned threads are children of the thread that spawned them, and each thread can spawn as many children as it desires, but can only be done one instruction at a time.
+As Figure1 shows, i3 spawns T3(i4) and i6 spawns T4(i7).
+It is important to note that no processor can execute an instruction in a child thread until the spawning instruction has been executed (e.g. i4 cannot execute until i3 has completed).

+  Unlike a subroutine call, a spawning thread can operate concurrently with the spawned thread.

 ![Figure 1](./assets/work-steal-figure1.png)
+**Figure 1:** A multithreaded computation.

+- **Spawn tree:** As shown on Figure1, when a **root** thread spawns children, and these in turn spawn other threads a spawn tree is created; as shown by the downward pointing arrows (**spawn edges**) that connect threads to their spawned children.

+- **Leaf threads:** These are spawned threads that have no children.
+In Figure1 these are represented by T3, T4, T5 and T6.

+- **Living thread:** What a thread is called once it has been spawned and its frame allocated.
+When the last instruction on the thread has been executed, it deallocates its frame and the thread **dies**.

+- **Join edges:** <!-- dotted arrows -->

 <!-- TODO: finish summary on this section -->